 If you continue to suffer from pain in the heel and arch of your foot, consider physical therapy where functional mobilizations are used to improve the soft tissue mobility that is not improving with stretching and the joint mobility that has been lost either from a previous injury to the foot or ankle, limping, or some other type of compensation that you may not be aware of.

-A Manual Physical Therapist can provide you with advice on the health of your foot’s arch and whether that is contributing to your plantar fasciitis.
 In addition, your therapist will discuss with you other causes that may be contributing to your condition and provide recommendations such as custom or semi-custom orthotics, to help you overcome this injury as efficiently as possible.